-A rainbow salad is one of those salads we make in here and got its name from when the children were small and fascinated by the rainbow.
-You know kids and vegetables… not the best of friends always so it had to be linked to kind of make them consider it.
-It did get to the point where they were saying ‘mummy, our salad is missing yellow today’ ;-), so they were actually checking on the colours to make sure they were all in.
+A rainbow salad is one of those salads we make in here and got its name from when the children were small and were fascinated by the rainbow.
+You know kids and vegetables... not always the best of friends, so it had to be linked, to kind of make them consider eating it.
+It did get to the point where they were saying 'mummy, our salad is missing yellow today' ;-), so they were actually checking on the colours to make sure they were all in.

 when can you have a rainbow salad?

 Clearly, every day if possible.
-A rainbow salad like this one containing so many power ingredients like red cabbage, broccoli sprouts, celery, carrots, tomatoes, cucumber, red onions beets, tuna fish, boiled eggs, it can only be good for u.
+A rainbow salad like this one containing so many powerful and healthy ingredients like red cabbage, broccoli sprouts, celery, carrots, tomatoes, cucumber, red onions beets, tuna fish, boiled eggs, it can only be good for you.
 It is a nutritional gem, a real energy booster!

 Make it your own, add your favourite ingredients, why not?
-It can be made a totally vegan, vegetarian, pescetarian version, add meat, whatever and however you like.
-Sky is the limit, or, okay, maybe just the fridge then.
-It can easily accompany a BBQ, it can be taken to a garden party, pot luck, can be made for any occasion.
-It will be very appreciated, I am sure.
-It can be also served on its own as a beautiful lunch or a dinner with a slice of crusty bread or as a side to some roast meat.
+It can be made into totally vegan, vegetarian or pescetarian versions.
+Add meat, whatever and however you would enjoy it.
+The sky is the limit, or, okay, maybe just the fridge then.
+It can easily accompany a BBQ, it can be taken to a garden party or potluck, it can be made for any occasion.
+It will be very appreciated, I am sure of it.
+It can be also served on its own as a beautiful lunch or a dinner with a slice of bread or as a side to some roast meat.

 I'll leave it up to you to decide but however you decide to mix it, it's a real joy to anyone's taste buds!

 - Can I freeze it?
-Not a good idea so I would just say categorically not, just keep it fresh and prepare as much as you can eat.
+Its not a greatd idea so I would just say categorically not, just keep it fresh and prepare as much as you can eat.